 A Certificate of Achievement is valid for a period of one year only.
-The County intends to continue to conform its Comprehensive Annual Financial Report to the Certificate of Achievement program requirements and will submit the report for the fiscal year ended June 30, 2012 to the GFOA for its review.
+The County intends to continue to conform its Comprehensive Annual Financial Report to the Certificate of Achievement program requirements and has submitted the report for the fiscal year ended June 30, 2011 to the GFOA for its review.